-But for many people, manual underwriting can be the difference between getting a loan and getting denied.
-For instance, if you have no credit or bad credit, if you’re self-employed, or if your savings situation is less than ideal, automated underwriting programs can be quick to turn your down.
+For many people, manual underwriting can be the difference between getting a loan and getting denied.
+For instance, if you have no credit or bad credit, if you’re self-employed, or if your savings situation is less than ideal, automated underwriting programs can be quick to turn you down, and you'll need manual underwriting to get your loan approved.

 Manual underwriting simply means that the loan approval process is done by a human being, rather than by an algorithm.
-They can take account of unusual circumstances like self-employment or complicated investments.
+A manual underwriter can take into account and evaluate a buyer's specific circumstances, so this type of underwriting is needed when a buyer might not be easily approved by a lender's software, for example, if they have a limited credit history or are self-employed.

 How Manual Underwriting Can Help You Get a Mortgage